Finance & Operations Program Review

 - Be candid and employ a continuous improvement mindset

 Section 1: Program Information

 - Describe your program’s core purpose, educational or service goals and objectives

-- How does your program align with and contribute to the college’s mission, core themes and strategic directions?
+- How does your program align with and contribute to the college’s mission and strategic directions?

 Consider using the Simon Sinek Why-How-What model